Easy Sugar Cookies (No-Roll)

 • Preheat oven to 350 degrees and line baking sheets with parchment paper.

-• In a medium size bowl, cream butter, sugar, baking soda, and salt together with an electric mixer on medium speed for 1-2 minutes, until light and fluffy.
+• In a medium size bowl, cream butter and sugar together with an electric mixer on medium speed for 2 minutes, until light and fluffy.

-• Beat in egg, milk, and vanilla extract and mix for 1 more minute.
+• Beat in egg and vanilla extract and mix for an additional minute.

-• Using a 1.5 TBS cookie scoop, scoop dough onto lined baking sheets and sprinkle the tops of each cookie with sugar.
+• Using a 1.5 TBS cookie scoop, scoop dough onto lined baking sheets, 2 inches apart, and sprinkle the tops of each cookie with sugar (or sprinkles).

-• Bake for 8 to 10 minutes, rotating the pan halfway through.
+• Bake for 10 minutes, rotating the pan halfway through to ensure even baking.

-• Let cookies cool on the cookie sheet for a couple of minutes before transferring to a wire rack to cool completely.
+• Let cookies cool on the cookie sheet for 5 minutes before transferring to a wire rack to cool completely.

-• Store in airtight container for up to 1 week or freeze for up to 3 months.
+• Store cookies in airtight container for 3-5 days or freeze for up to 3 months.

 Notes